 Fact: It’s not your fault.

-Myth #5: Just use this schedule to know when the next regression will happen – and prevent it!
+Myth #5: Just use this 8 month old schedule to know when the next regression will happen – and prevent it!

-Anyone who says they’ve got the exact, perfect schedule to a regression is probably trying to sell you some snake oil.
+Anyone who says they’ve got the exact, perfect schedule to when a sleep regression will happen is probably trying to sell you some snake oil.

 Fact: That schedule is a guideline – not a Holy Grail.

 The fact is, milestones develop and occur at different paces for each child.